 - 22.6.1 The provision of play areas within on-site open space will be sought on developments that include 50 or more family houses, as follows: - Developments of 50 or more dwellings to provide one or more equipped play area to National Playing Fields Association (NPA) LEAP (Locally Equipped Areas for Play) standard for children up to 8 years old.
-The minimum area required is 400m2 - Developments over 100 dwellings shall include provision for the above plus additional provision for junior children up to the age of 11.
-The total Area required for Toddler and Junior is 600m2 - Developments over 350 dwellings shall include provision for above plus additional provision for senior children aged from 12 to 16.
-Total area for a senior facility is 1000m2 plus allowance for Toddler and Junior - 22.6.2 The play facilities will be provided as part of the on site open space provision.
+The minimum area required is 400m2. - Developments over 100 dwellings shall include provision for the above plus additional provision for junior children up to the age of 11.
+The total area required for Toddler and Junior is 600m2. - Developments over 350 dwellings shall include provision for the above plus additional provision for senior children aged from 12 to 16.
+Total area for a senior facility is 1000m2 plus allowance for Toddler and Junior. - 22.6.2 The play facilities will be provided as part of the on site open space provision.
 The developer will be expected to locate and design the onsite open space provision to take account of the specific needs of the play areas.
 For developments at the smaller end of the scale this may require amalgamating the incidental open space into a larger unit to provide sufficient area for the play facilities and an adequate buffer between the play area and adjacent houses.
 The precise design and specification will need to be agreed with the Council within the wider specification for the open space.
-The Council is able to offer guidance at an early stage on the design of play areas

-- 22.6.3 Where playing fields are being provided changing rooms will also be required.
-They would need to be built to a specification agreed with the Council. - 22.6.4 Developers will be expected to display approved estate layout drawings showing the location and type of play areas clearly marked for the information of prospective buyers/tenants at the time of initial interest prior to purchase.
+The Council is able to offer guidance at an early stage on the design of play areas. - 22.6.3 Where playing fields are being provided and there are insufficient existing facilities, changing rooms will also be required.
+These would need to be built to a specification agreed with the Council and would be negotiated on a case by case basis. - 22.6.4 Developers will be expected to display approved estate layout drawings showing the location and type of play areas clearly marked for the information of prospective buyers/tenants at the time of initial interest prior to purchase.